Randall Howard, Ph.D.

 Young holds a B.S. in Accounting, a Master of Business Administration from the University of Central Florida, and has a Professional in Human Resources (PHR) certification from the Human Resources Certification Institute.

 He is very involved in the community and advancing the Human Resources profession.
-He serves on the City Council for the City of South Daytona, the Board of Regents for the Duvall Home in DeLand, the Board of Directors for One Voice of Volusia, the Board of Directors for Junior Achievement of Volusia County, and is a Past President of the Volusia/Flagler Society for Human Resource Management.
+He serves as Vice Mayor for the City of South Daytona, the Board of Regents for the Duvall Home in DeLand, the Board of Directors for One Voice of Volusia, the Board of Directors for Junior Achievement of Volusia County, and is a Past President of the Volusia/Flagler Society for Human Resource Management.
 He is a graduate of Leadership Daytona, Class XXX, and was named one of the area’s “Young Professionals of the Year in 2008” by the Volusia/Flagler Business Journal.

 Chief Academic Officer, Daytona Beach Campus